 The Trojan War is one of the biggest occurrences in Greek mythology.
 Spanning decades and causing both mortals and gods to clash, it was a truly epic battle in which many Greek legends and heroes were born.

-And Athena, alongside Aphrodite and Hera, are the reason it all started.
+And Athena, alongside Aphrodite and Hera, is the reason it all started.

 The Beginning of the Trojan War